 This is probably the most popular guarantee in the world.
 If you are not satisfied with our product or service, we will give you all your money back.

-Despite this guarantee works well, there are better ways to create a guarantee.
+Despite this guarantee working well, there are better ways to create a guarantee.
 But, don’t get me wrong.
 I do not say that you shouldn’t use it.
 I use it as well.

-I say that if you can create a better guarantee, your conversions will be better of as well.
+I say that if you can create a better guarantee, your conversions will be better off as well.
 However, you can easily go with this one.